Paul Cattermole: 2015–2023: Final projects, First Dates Hotel, and second S Club 7 reunion

-In 2015 Cattermole toured in a production of The Rocky Horror Show in the role of Eddie.
-He left the tour when received a back injury after a dancer fell on him during an dance number.
+In 2015, Cattermole toured in a production of The Rocky Horror Show in the role of Eddie.
+He left the tour when he received a back injury after a dancer fell on him during a dance number.

 In a 2018 interview with Loose Women Cattermole revealed that, since leaving The Rocky Horror Show cast, he was "working on odd jobs" to make ends meet, and that he had later found regular work as a station manager for a community radio station in Swanage.
 He also said that he had asked to participate in reality shows such as Celebrity Big Brother, Strictly Come Dancing and Dancing on Ice, but he was not invited to be a contestant.
-In 2022, it was revealed that Cattermole had begun providing online tarot cards services.